sjefvanleeuwen/blockchain-hackathon/readme.md

 # Development methods and toolchain

-For the hackathons we use the following toolset:
+For the hackathons we primarily use the following toolset:

-* Feature driven development
+* Feature driven development (FDD)
   * Use of Personas in <a href="https://github.com/techtalk/SpecFlow" title="Specflow">Specflow</a> / Gherkin
 * Microsoft .NET c#
 * Visual Studio 2017 and Visual Studio code IDE